Just in Singapore: Synopsis

-Lin Bang's wife Nancy (Chen Liping) runs a shrine and they have two daughters.
-Their eldest daughter Xiuzhen (Paige Chua), a university student, is pretty, intelligent, and carries a torch for Su Dingyi (Kang Chengxi), a handsome and stylish young man from a wealthy family.
+Lin Bang's wife Nancy runs a shrine and they have two daughters.
+Their eldest daughter Xiuzhen, a university student, is pretty, intelligent, and carries a torch for Su Dingyi, a handsome and stylish young man from a wealthy family.
 But Lin Bang is actually her stepfather and so her biological father does not recognise her as his daughter.
 To get closer to him, she hides the fact that she is from a poor family, so that she will not feel ashamed of her parents.

-Their younger daughter Xiuming (Fiona Xie) is not as intelligent as her elder sister.
+Their younger daughter Xiuming is not as intelligent as her elder sister.
 After finishing her 'N' levels, she operates a stall at a night market.
 She has grown up among the lower social levels and feels that even though people of this class are not wealthy and have no social status to speak of, they can etch an honest living and give support to one another.
 Hence, she does not mind when people find out that she lives in a rented flat, has a father who is a taxi driver by day and getai singer by night and a mother who gets up to dodgy things at the temple.
 Xiuming's honest and open nature attracts Dingyi and he begins to woo her.
 However his attempts often end in comedic failure or is misinterpreted by Xiuming.

-Uncle Kopi's son (Rayson Tan), a professor, discovers that a Chinese ceramics auction by Sotheby's includes a particular piece named 'Nine Dragon Tub'.
+Uncle Kopi's son, a professor, discovers that a Chinese ceramics auction by Sotheby's includes a particular piece named 'Nine Dragon Tub'.
 This is a precious treasure from the palace dating back to the year of Qing Kang and is valued at US$5,000,000.
 He suddenly remembers that there is a tub just like that in their home and it might just turn out to be that very same tub!
 Thus, he secretly tries to gain possession of it for himself.
 Unfortunately, the tub has been passed around and its whereabouts is unknown.
 Very quickly, news of the 'Nine Dragon Tub' spreads far and wide.
 Everyone is desperately trying to locate the tub...

 The 'treasure' has in fact ended up with Lin Bang who is currently using it as a spa tub.
 He soaks himself in warm water in the tub every day to ease aches and pains.
 When Nancy finds out the true value of this tub, she decides to keep it a secret and sell the tub away quietly.
 This way, she will be able to get the family out of their rented flat and they will become wealthy folks.
 Will this plan of hers succeed?